VH-EAN. Lockheed L-1049H Constellation. c/n 4803.

 Entered onto the Australian Aircraft Register as VH-EAN - November 12, 1956

-Departed Burbank on delivery flight to Australia - November 18, 1956
+Departed Burbank on the delivery flight to Australia - November 18, 1956

-Arrived Sydney at conclusion of delivery flight - November 20, 1956
+It arrived at Sydney (Kingsford Smith) on completion of the delivery flight - November 20, 1956

-Total flight time for delivery flight - 29 hours 9 minutes
+Total flight time for the delivery flight: 29 hours 9 minutes

-Damaged at Biak whilst unloading an engine for stranded KLM Constellation - December 7, 1956
+It was damaged at Biak whilst unloading an engine for a stranded KLM Constellation - December 07, 1956

-Aircraft tipped backwards onto tail damaging rudders - repaired and returned to service
+The aircraft tipped backwards onto its tail damaging the rudders - repaired and returned to service

 Withdrawn from service for fitment of weather radar - January 28, 1957